When the King Danced Like Nobody Was Watching — Modern Paraphrase | fresh.bible

 And then the narrator adds one final, heavy line:

-Michal, the daughter of , had no children to the day of her death.
+Michal, the daughter of Saul, had no children to the day of her death.

 It's worth asking yourself: whose instinct do you share?
-When someone else's makes you uncomfortable — when it's too loud, too emotional, too undignified — is your reaction Michal's or ?
+When someone else's worship makes you uncomfortable — when it's too loud, too emotional, too undignified — is your reaction or David's?
 Because the person dancing might look foolish.
 But the person watching from the window, arms crossed, judging from a distance?
 That's not a position anyone wants to be in either.